 Although humans encounter countless novel experiences, many of these are not retained.
-This leads to an important question: Why are some experiences remembered, while others are forgotten?
+This leads to an important question: Why are some experiences remembered, whereas others are forgotten?
 My research focuses on neural and behavioural factors that are associated with how we form and retain episodic memories.
 A branch of this research explores how episodic memory varies across individuals.
 More specifically, I investigate the factors that relate to being a relatively ‘good’ versus ‘poor’ rememberer and the underlying neural correlates of this variability in healthy people and individuals exposed to traumatic events.
 I approach this topic in a multifaceted manner, combining structural and functional neuroimaging with genetic techniques.
 Moreover, my collaborators and I recently launched an online memory survey (click here) to explore individual differences in memory.

-As much of my research focuses on the MTL, I am also interested in methodology related to anatomical segmentation and labeling of these structures on MRI.
+As much of my research focuses on the MTL, I am also interested in methodology related to anatomical segmentation and labeling of MTL structures on MRI.
 I am part of a recent initiative to harmonize hippocampal and MTL cortical regions on high-resolution MRI at the level of hippocampal subfields.
 Improvement of this methodology has far reaching implications for characterizing the functional neuroanatomy of these structures.

 For the latest version of my CV, click below.